 Haines is adventure-central—hiking, biking, and rafting.
 The trails are the cream of the crop, but all options lead to views of rivers, inlets, and snowcapped mountains.
 Haines has been occupied for thousands of years.
 The Chilkat Tlingit lived and traded here.
 European explorers arrived in the late 1880s.
 Of course, there’s the Gold Rush.
 Turn the pages of history with a presentation on the past.
 And there’s free time to explore on your own.
 Tonight, join your captain for the Farewell Dinner.
 As a special treat, your expedition team shares a slideshow of your journey.

-Transfers and baggage handling between airport/vessel on embark/disembark days; cabin accommodations and meals aboard the ship; turndown service; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; stand-up paddle boarding; gear on loan (yoga mats and a limited supply of rubber boots); and one complimentary massage.
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; turndown service; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; stand up paddleboarding; gear on loan (yoga mats and a limited supply of rubber boots); one complimentary massage; all meals onboard the ship.
 Subject to change without notice.

 Airfare; items of a personal nature; some super-premium alcohol; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.